BrawerMD/Interactive-Data-Vis-Fall2025/src/lab_4/index.md

 ```

 Mystery solved: the Clearwater Crisis may be caused in part by ChemTech's behaviors while doing "maintenance" (hmm).
+It seems they shut down just as their heavy metals are peaking (or allow them to peak as part of the shutdown protocol), then they let things die down before they go back to polluting.

+Shame, shame, shame!